Enyxiel760/tictactoe-engine-cli/README.md

 A successful test run will be silent, showing only the final summary indicating the number of tests run and that everything passed.

+## Features & UX

+- ✅ 1-player and 2-player modes
+- ✅ Multiple AI difficulties (Random → Minimax)
+- ✅ Clear CLI prompts and board layout
+- ✅ AI “thinking” messages for immersive UX
+- ✅ Robust input validation and move enforcement
+- ✅ Modular, testable architecture

 ## Future Development & Learning Roadmap

-This project currently serves as a core demonstration of clean Python architecture and robust unit testing.
-The game engine logic has been strictly isolated to provide a solid, class-based, encapsulated foundation for extensive expansion.
+This project currently serves as a foundation for deeper learning in Python architecture, AI, and software design.

 The ideas below represent potential paths for exploration and learning.
 They are not commitments, but rather opportunities to tackle new domains of software development and showcase expanding skills.